As Time Goes By (song): Composition and lyrics

+The simple facts of life are such they cannot be removed.".
+At least one version moves the intro into the middle of the song.

 Charts

-Wilson's version was re-released in parts of the world in late 1977, including the UK where it reached number 15 in January 1978, and Australia where it peaked at number 86 in March 1978.
+Wilson's version was commercially released in parts of the world in late 1977, including the UK, where it reached number 15 in January 1978, and Australia, where it peaked at number 86 in March 1978.